rkcabell/Halvorsen_p5/readme.md

 - **3D Visualization**: The attractor is rendered in a dynamic 3D space using `p5.js` with support for rotation, zooming. and pausing.
 - **Interactive Controls**: Adjust parameters like the attractor constant (`a`), and scale.
 Update canvas to apply updates.
 - **Draw Modes**: Switch between Rainbow, Ribbon, and Dashed line.

+## Issues

+- If I had to do this again I would make the control panel much easier to use, add options for more particle trails, and choose each particles starting values.